 MoneyScreen benchmarks and tracks payment innovation across all aspects of the industry and provides access to well profiled consumers for ongoing concept development and testing.
 Offers are evaluated in an extensive online survey where consumers are asked to evaluate one offer at a time across a series of diagnostics.
 In addition to capturing appeal and appetite for the product, we go deeper and measure impact on spend, barriers to adoption as well as which features are most important in driving acquisition and, separately, long term usage of the product.

-For more information on MoneyScreen and our database of payments benchmarks, or about our SmartChoice solution for optimizing your credit card offer please contact: email@example.com.
+For more information on our financial services market research solutions such as MoneyScreen and our database of payments benchmarks, or our SmartChoice solution for optimizing your credit card offer, please contact us.